gaurav34065/demo-service/EXECUTION-STEPS.md

 ### NOTE :
 - I have excluded many features like replications, Load Balancers, NAT gateways as this exercise was done on a free tier.
 - To keep code simple to understand and test, i did not use terraform modules, variables etc.
 - Due to the time constraint i left few things which we can automate and simplify here.
-We can discuss them during next round of interviews.